DataDog/integrations-core/iam_access_analyzer/README.md

 ### Logs

-This integration can be configured to send Logs.
+This integration can be configured to send logs.

 ### Events

-This integration does not send events
+This integration does not include any events.

 ## Troubleshooting